Estonian neopaganism

-Estonian Neopaganism, or the Estonian native faith (Estonian: maausk, literally "Land faith"), is the name, in English, for a grouping of contemporary revivals (often called "Neopagan", although adherents of Estonian native religion generally do not use the term) of the indigenous Pagan religion of the Estonian people.
+Estonian neopaganism, or the Estonian native faith, spans various contemporary revivals of the indigenous religion of the Estonian people, adapted from their local myths and culture.

-It encompasses Taaraism (Estonian: taarausk literally "Taara Faith"), a monistic religion centered on the god Tharapita founded in 1928 as a national religion; and maausk as a much broader definition of "Native Faith", encompassing grassroots movements devoted to the worship of local gods, nature worship and earth worship.
-Both kinds of movements are administered by the Maavalla Koda organization.
-According to Ahto Kaasik, an unspecified 2002 survey revealed that 11% of the population of Estonia claimed that "out of all the religions they have the warmest feelings towards Taaraism and Maausk".
+Major branches include Taaraism (Estonian: taarausk literally "Taara faith"), a monistic faith based on the god Tharapita founded as a national religion in 1928; and Maausk (Estonian: maausk, literally "land faith"), a much broader umbrella of "Native Faith", encompassing grassroots movements devoted to the worship of local gods, nature worship, and earth religion.
+Both movements are associated with the Maavalla Koda.

-Religions
+A 2002 survey suggested 11% of the population of Estonia claimed having "the warmest feelings towards Taaraism and Maausk" among all religions.

+A 2021 survey found 3,860 self-declared adherents of Maausk and 1,770 adherents of Taarausk living in Estonia.

+Branches

 Taaraism

 Taaraism was founded in 1928 by members of the intelligentsia, including soldier Kustas Utuste and writer Marta Lepp, with the aim of reaffirming traditional Estonian culture and identity.
-Viewing Christianity as a universal and foreign religion brought by the Germans, they turned to indigenous religion with its many deities.
+Viewing Christianity as a foreign religion brought by the Germans, they turned to indigenous religion with its many deities.

 Taaraists hold a monistic or monotheistic worldview in which all the gods are aspects of one only pantheistic reality, which they identify with the god Tharapita or Taara (a deity connected to Indo-European deities such as the Germanic Thor or Thunor, the Gallic Taranis and the Hittite Tarhunt).